 Applicants should keep in mind that the environmental documents submitted with the Financing Plan during the first phase (see Attachment 1A) must be submitted for the entire site, i.e., all of the phases of the multi-phase development, and that the environmental review conducted during the first phase will cover the entire site.

-- Portfolio Awards.
-A PHA may apply for a Portfolio Award, which allows a PHA to reserve RAD conversion authority for a set of projects and locks in the applicable contract rent in the year of application.
+- Applications for Portfolio Awards.
+A PHA may apply for a Portfolio Award, which allows a PHA to reserve RAD conversion authority for a set of projects (including for multiple phases of a large scale redevelopment effort and for planned projects) and that locks in the applicable contract rent in the year of application.
 In order to apply for a Portfolio Award, a PHA must submit:

-- RAD Applications for at least 50% of the projects identified in the portfolio.
+- RAD Applications for the lessor of four projects or 25% of the units identified in the portfolio.

-Upon approval of the application submission listed above, HUD will issue, in addition to the provision of CHAPs for the applications submitted, a Portfolio Award Letter covering the remaining projects within the portfolio proposed by the applicant.
-The Portfolio Award Letter reserves RAD conversion authority for the remaining units in the portfolio and locks in the applicable contract rent for the year of the application submission for the projects covered by the Portfolio Award.
-The PHA will have 365 days from issuance of the Portfolio Award Letter (or in the case of Portfolio Awards issued between January 1, 2015 and July 15, 2015, 365 days from July 15, 2015) to submit acceptable RAD Applications for the remaining projects included in the Portfolio Award, which will result in the issuance of a CHAP for each project.60 Recipients of Portfolio Awards shall still be required to fulfill all milestones for each CHAP issued by HUD.
+Upon approval of the application submission listed above, HUD will issue, in addition to the provision of CHAPs for the applications submitted, a Portfolio Award Letter covering the remaining units within the portfolio proposed by the applicant.
+The Portfolio Award Letter reserves RAD conversion authority for the remaining units in the portfolio and locks in the applicable contract rent for the year of the application submission for the units covered by the Portfolio Award.
+In order to retain its Portfolio Award, except with HUD approval, a PHA must close, on average starting one year after the issuance of the first CHAP, either two prjects per year or 25% of the units identified in the portfolio per year.
+For purposes of the annual average, conversions which occur in the first year shall be deemed to have occurred in the second year after issuance of the first CHAP.
+Units held in an existing portfolio award will be held to this standard effective on the date of publication of this Notice.
+PHAs may count existing CHAPs, in lieu of Applications, in presenting their Portfolio Award requests.
+The PHA has until September 30, 20204, submit an application for the final project covered by the Portfolio Award.
+Recipients of Portfolio Awards shall be required to fulfill all RAD Requirements for each CHAP issued by HUD.
 If at any time HUD determines that a PHA has failed to make sufficient progress towards the submitted conversion of the proposed portfolio, HUD may revoke RAD conversion authority provided under the Portfolio Award for all projects where a CHAP has yet to be issued.
-With HUD consent, PHAs may substitute projects in the portfolio award, and switch projects between the active and pending portions of the portfolio, provided that the newly substituted projects are subject to all of the requirements of this Notice and will be subject to the same deadlines as the projects which they replaced within the portfolio.
+With HUD consent, PHAs may substitute projects in the portfolio award, and switch projects between the active and pending portions of the portfolio, provided that the newly substituted projects are subject to all of the requirements of this Notice.

-Further, PHAs that have received CHAPs for multiple projects, but that did not request a Portfolio Award, may convert their awards into a Portfolio Award as long as no more than half of the converting projects are covered under the Portfolio Award.
+Further, PHAs that have received CHAPs for multiple projects, but that did not request a Portfolio Award, may convert their awards into a Portfolio Award as long as they comply with the requirements for a Portfolio Award.

 HUD recognizes that in order to secure and administer debt and equity sources, and oversee the successful completion of significant rehabilitation, the PHA or Project Owner will have to either dedicate experienced staff, if such experience currently exists on staff, or hire or contract for the expertise necessary to successfully complete rehabilitation on schedule and on budget.
 The Development Budget included in the Financing Plan may include a developer fee to address these costs according to the following requirements: